 Based a half hour east of Dallas, the legendary hat company Stetson makes premium hats at a large factory in a quiet neighborhood.
 Inside a sprawling beige building, workers follow a process relatively unchanged for over a century.
 On the factory floor, the stark juxtaposition of felt and steel is constant.
 As hats move through the factory — transforming from unshaped, rough bodies to beautifully finished, shaped hats — they are handled by scores of workers operating 60- to 70-year-old machines.

-And everywhere there’s the steam.
+And, where they sit, steam fills the room.
 The powerful natural ingredient plays a crucial role in blocking and shaping the hats, and is omnipresent in a large swath of the factory.
 At times, it floats lazily upward from a station unmanned.
 At others, it forms a near cloud that envelopes the worker.
 Though the whir of machines and hiss of steam create an environment of constant action, the factory is relatively subdued.
 Workers patiently move from hat to hat, blocking, sanding, burning, shaping, finishing.
 The factory produces around 1,500 hats per day, ranging from fedoras and Panama hats to cowboy hats and newsboys.

 The company, founded in 1865 by John B. Stetson, only recently moved to Garland, Texas.
 In 1870, Stetson opened a factory outside of Philadelphia, which would subsequently become the largest hat factory in America by 1900.
 By the ‘20s, Stetson was making more than 2 million hats a year and employed around 5,000 employees.
 As fashion norms changed through the ‘60s, the hat became less of a wardrobe necessity.
 Popularity waned, and Stetson eventually moved production to a factory in St. Joseph, Missouri, in 1971.